 Bagua is a rare and ancient exercise system that was specifically developed to take a human being to the absolute zenith of his/her ability.

 Paul is one of only five Senior Bagua Instructors of Bagua Zhang Lineage Holder Bruce Frantzis, having trained bagua in-depth with his teacher since 1995.
 Paul’s Bagua Circle Walking Meditation teachings have been centred in England and Germany since 1996 upon his return from the USA, where he lived with his teacher.
-Paul now teaches regular bagua classes in Kentish Town, North London.
+Paul now teaches regular bagua courses in North London, Stuttgart, Germany and Andalusia, Spain.